-The EA-18G Growler is an airborne electronic attack (AEA) aircraft which operates from either an aircraft carrier or from land-bases.
-The Growler has been developed as a replacement for the United States Navy EA-6B Prowler aircraft which entered service in 1971 and is approaching the end of operational life.
+EA-18G Growler is the most advanced airborne electronic attack (AEA) aircraft, capable of operating either from an aircraft carrier or from land bases.
+The Growler was developed as a replacement for the US Navy EA-6B Prowler aircraft, which entered service in 1971 and retired in March 2019.

 The Growler is a derivative of the combat-proven two-seat F/A-18 Hornet, the US Navy’s maritime strike aircraft.
-The aircraft missions are mainly electronic attack (EA) and suppression of enemy air defences (SEAD), particularly at the start and on-going early stages of hostilities.
+The primary missions of the aircraft are electronic attack (EA) and suppression of enemy air defences (SEAD), particularly at the start and ongoing early stages of hostilities.

-The Growler aircraft has 11 weapon stations for carrying electronic mission systems and weapons and can then be used to carry out conventional strike missions when the requirements for EA and SEAD sorties are reduced.
+The Growler aircraft has 11 weapon stations for carrying electronic mission systems and weapons.
+It can be used to carry out conventional strike missions when the requirements for EA and SEAD sorties are reduced.

 EA-18G Growler programme and development

 The US Navy (USN) awarded a five-year system development and demonstration (SDD) contract in December 2003.
 A contract for the first four production aircraft was signed in July 2006.

 The Growler aircraft’s first test flight was successfully completed in August 2006.
 This was followed by delivery of the first two test aircraft to the USN in September and November 2006.
 The first production aircraft was delivered to the USN in September 2007.

 The first operational aircraft was delivered to Naval Air Station (NAS) Whidbey Island, Washington, in June 2008, and operational evaluation began in October 2008 on board the USS John C Stennis (CVN 74) aircraft carrier.